+Description The sum of a slot's values over time.

+Туре NUMERIC

+Arguments Туре Meaning

-Description The sum of a slot's values over time. Туре NUMERIC Arguments 1 SLOT the series or periodic slot to sum 2 DATETIME the start date 3 DATETIME the end date Evaluation The function loops through all of the slot values between the start and end datetime arguments.
+1 SLOT the series or periodic slot to sum

+2 DATETIME the start date

+3 DATETIME the end date

+Evaluation The function loops through all of the slot values between the start and end datetime arguments.
 Each value is added to the previous result.

-Mathematical Expression $volume = \sum{\text{start datetime-end datetime}} \text{slot value}t$ If the starting or ending datetime argument is not defined in the series slot, this function aborts the run with an error.
-Comments For the SumSlot function, if one of the slot values in the time range is a NaN, the function forces an early termination of the calling rule.
-The "SkipNaNs" variation treats an invalid value (NaN) as 0.0.
-For periodic slots, the falling on a run times e dates used are those in the first column within the range and tep.
+Mathematical Expression $volume = \sum{start \ datetime-end \ datetime} slot \ value_t$

+Comments If the starting or ending datetime argument is not defined in the series slot, this function aborts the run with an error.
+For the SumSlot function, if one of the slot values in the time range is a NaN, the function forces an early termination of the calling rule.
+The "SkipNaN" variation treats an invalid value (NaN) as 0.0.
+For periodic slots, the dates used are those in the first column within the range and falling on a run timestep.